m-kovalsky/fabric_cat_tools/README.md

 > **countRows** [bool](https://docs.python.org/3/library/stdtypes.html#bool)
 >
 >> Optional; Adds an additional column showing the row count of each table.
 Default value: False.
+### Returns
+> A pandas dataframe showing the delta tables within a lakehouse and their properties.

 ---
 ## get_measure_dependencies